This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

 You can combine weapon’s starting CoFs and CoF Bloom PPD to make an educated guess which weapon will be more accurate at range, and which weapon will require more burst firing.

-This page allows you to calculate weapon damage against vehicles, taking into account their Health and Armor statistics, as well as their Resistances to specific damage types.
+This page allows you to calculate weapon damage against vehicles, taking into account their Health, Armor and Resistances to specific damage types.

-It also lets you apply some of the additional defensive certifications to the vehicle.
+It also lets you apply additional defensive certifications to the vehicle.
 The damage is calculated for all different directions.

 This is one of the more complicated pages, and it requires a connection to the Internet in order to function.
 A video demonstration with a couple of examples.

-First, you have to select the weapon category, and then the weapon from the lists on the upper right.
+1) Select the weapon category, and then the weapon from the lists on the upper left.
 Weapon’s stats for its default firemode will be automatically imported from the API.
 You can change the weapon’s firemode in the respective listbox.
 This can be necessary for some of the weapons, like the GODSAW.

-Each side of the vehicle has five values associated with it:
+Each side of the target has five values associated with it:

 - Armor reduces all incoming damage from this direction by a certain percent.
 In game, only vehicle’s orientation relative to the damage source is important.
-It doesn’t matter where you are actually hitting the vehicle.
+It doesn’t matter which part of the vehicle you’re hitting, only your position relative to the vehicle.

 - Direct Damage is dealt on direct hits.